Background pattern

 Pregnancy

-Driving and Operating Machinery
+Driving and using machines

 Estradiol Meriestra contains lactose

-If your doctor has told you that you have a intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Estradiol Meriestra
+3. How to take Estradiol Meriestra

 Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.
 Your doctor will prescribe the lowest possible dose to treat symptoms for the minimum time.
 Consult your doctor if you think the prescribed dose is too high or too low.